alexwlchan/alexwlchan.net/src/_posts/2018/2018-09-24-assume-worst-intent.md

 {%
-  slide_image
-  :deck => "assume_worst_intent",
-  :slide => 12,
+  slide_image2
+  filename="slide12.jpeg"
-  :alt => "A photo of a man in a green hoodie, working at a computer with green text projected on their face."
+  alt="A photo of a man in a green hoodie, working at a computer with green text projected on their face."
 %}

 We have this popular image of a "hacker" -- a malicious person on the Internet.